-Follow these instructions to install the heat sink:
+Follow these instructions to remove/install the heat sink:

-- 1. Loosen the screws securing the heat sink in place in reverse order $(4 \rightarrow 3 \rightarrow 2 \rightarrow 1)$. - 2.
-Lift and remove the heat sink from the system. - 3.
-To install the heat sink, reverse steps 1-2 while ensuring that you tighten the captive screws in sequential order (1→2→3→4) as seen in the image below.
+- 1. Loosen the captive screws securing the heat sink in place in reverse order $(4 \rightarrow 3 \rightarrow 2 \rightarrow 1)$. - 2.
+Move the rotating wires into the unlatch position. - 3.
+Lift and remove the heat sink from the system. - To reinstall the heat sink reverse steps 1-3 while ensuring that you tighten the captive screws in sequential order (1→2→3→4).